courtiol/judsound/linux/README.md

 Check that things are ok here:

 ```
-systemctl --user list-unit-files
+systemctl --user list-unit-files | grep judsound
 ```

 Note that if you update `/physical_computing/judsound.service `, for the effect to be perceived in the running session, it is needed to do:

 ```
 systemctl --user daemon-reload
 systemctl --user stop judsound.service
 systemctl --user disable judsound.service
 ln -s ~/physical_computing/judsound.service ~/.config/systemd/user/judsound.service
-chown pi:pi ~/.config/systemd/user/judsound.service
+chown [user]:[user] ~/.config/systemd/user/judsound.service
 chmod 0644 ~/.config/systemd/user/judsound.service
 systemctl --user enable judsound.service
 systemctl --user start judsound.service
 ```

-Since this service is handled by the systemd of the user (pi), the user needs to be automatically active after reboot.
+Since this service is handled by the systemd of the user, the user needs to be automatically active after reboot.

 This can simply be done by calling: